Betta Lemme: Music career

-On July 8, 2016, Betta Lemme was featured on a single titled "Awoo" which she co-wrote with American DJ duo Sofi Tukker.
+On July 8, 2016, Betta Lemme was featured on a single titled Awoo which she co-wrote with American DJ duo Sofi Tukker.
 It was released on the duo's self-published debut EP Soft Animals.
-On October 17 of the same year, a music video for "Awoo" was released by Ultra Music.
+On October 17 of the same year, a music video for Awo was released by Ultra Music.
 The music video with Betta includes dance choreography by her which is also performed live during shows with Sofi Tukker.

-Lemme's debut single "Bambola" was released officially on 10 November 2017.
-The official video released on the same day has reached over 78 million views on YouTube.
-On 29 January 2018, Lemme made her first-televised debut performing her single, "Bambola" on RAI 1's Che tempo che fa.
+Lemme's debut single Bambola was released officially on 10 November 2017.
+The official video released on the same day has reached over 82 million views on YouTube.
+On 29 January 2018, Lemme made her first-televised debut performing her single, Bambola on RAI 1's Che tempo che fa.
 She appeared as a guest performer on The Voice of Italy 2018, singing "Bambola" with the three finalists.
+On August 10, 2018, she released Bambola EP.

 On June 25, 2021, Betta Lemme released the LGBT-themed song "Girls" coming out about her sexuality.

+Betta Lemme released the song and music video for Dance Til Forever, premiering on Rolling Stones Italia on March 8, 2024.
+After facing years of challenges with releasing her music while preserving creative autonomy under the terms of her record label contract with Ultra Music, this release marked a new chapter for the singer as an independent artist.
+The song Dance Til Forever explores themes of freedom after a break-up and the music video includes imagery of paperwork and contracts, alluding to Lemme's freedom from bad contracts with her former label.
+The second song Getaway was released on June 7, 2024.
+The first single Is Anyone Out There? from the upcoming EP Good Mourning was released on November 15, 2024.
+The second single and the title track was released on April 18, 2025.
+The EP was released on May 30, 2025.